 In some cases the alien-controlled hierarchy demands defiance of existing American law; in other cases it notifies the government that it would defy certain laws if they were passed; in still other cases it urges temporary submission without conceding the state’s moral right to enforce a law; and in almost all cases in which the Church and the American people disagree the hierarchy uses ecclesiastical penalties to punish its members for making their own choice in good conscience between Church policy and public policy.

 In population growth control matters, American Catholics are openly encouraged to defy and circumvent laws and public policy.
 Pope Pius XI, in his Casti Connubii, not only condemned sterilization of the insane and feebleminded but said that the government, by doing so, is arrogating to itself “power over a faculty which it never had and can never legitimately possess.”
-This defiance of modem government was justified by Pius XI, who said that “the family [meaning the Church] is more sacred than the State and that men are begotten not for the earth and for time but for Heaven and eternity.”
+This defiance of modern government was justified by Pius XI, who said that “the family [meaning the Church] is more sacred than the State and that men are begotten not for the earth and for time but for Heaven and eternity.”
 A recent example of this defiance regarding sterilization appears in chapter ten.

 It is undeniable that the Vatican maintains many un-American doctrines.
 These doctrines clearly threaten American democracy and American security.
 The needs of the Vatican are placed above the needs of the United States.
 They also suggest a certain discomfort with American democracy.